About NBFC MFI

 For Existing NBFCs

-To encourage NBFCs operating in North Eastern Region, the minimum NOF is to be maintained at Rs.
+To encourage NBFCs operating in the North Eastern Region, the minimum NOF is to be maintained at Rs.
 2 crore.

 Post Registration Conditions